benfrick/docs-portfolio/src/commerce/payment/api_payment.md

 ### Retry Conditions

 For all Payment APIs, the general rule is that requests resulting in a HTTP 4XX response should not be retried without modification to the request data, but HTTP 5XX errors can be retried as is.
-For general information on Nike error retry practices, see [API Error Patterns](https://confluence.nike.com/pages/viewpage.action?spaceKey=DAHP&title=API+-+Error+Patterns#API-ErrorPatterns-RetrylogicbasedonHTTPstatuscode) on Confluence.
+For general information on Nike error retry practices, see <a href="https://confluence.nike.com/pages/viewpage.action?spaceKey=DAHP&title=API+-+Error+Patterns#API-ErrorPatterns-RetrylogicbasedonHTTPstatuscode" target="_blank">API Error Patterns</a> on Confluence.

 The exception to the 4xx response rule is the 429 response, indicating that there are too many requests coming in for the service to handle.
 When a service returns a 429, the call should be retried a maximum of two times, using the value returned in the `Retry-After` header to determine when to make the follow-up call.